Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 BuNo 150035 of VA-94 parked on CVA-31.
 An A-4F (VA-93?) is trapping, back from a tanker sortie.
 1of3.
 2of3.
 3of3.
 Richard Mylar.

 1966: Blue Blazer Skyhawk 149505 Catapult.
 A-4C BuNo.
 149505 side number NG 316 on the Enterprise catapult.
-The name below the canopy is "LTJG S. E. WOODBURN" --- that has to place the picture toward the end of the cruise, because Woody wasn't promoted from Ensign until then.
+The name below the canopy is "LTJG S. E. WOODBURN".
 The photograph is interesting because there isn't a drop tank on BuNo.
 149505.
 It appears to be loaded with ten Mk 81s.
 If so, that will make it a very short cycle.
 They could be launching Woody on an ordnance offload mission to catch the end of the recovery cycle.

 Raven Officers and A-4C Skyhawk BuNo.
 147720 VA-93 Raven officers of CVW-9 stand by Douglas A-4C Skyhawk BuNo.
 147720 on the United States Ship Enterprise CVAN-65 flight deck.
 Official United States Navy photograph from Pete Dodge.

 03JAN66: VA-93 Blue Blazer Change of Command - January 3, 1966 Commander W. G. Sizemore assumes command of VA-93 from Commander J. Monger leading to this traditional cake-cutting.
 The change of command was a dual ceremony with CVW-9 in which Commander Shipman assumed command of the wing from Commander Brown.
 United States Navy Photograph from James Hensley.

 10 SEP 1966: Blue Blazers Skyhawk BuNo 147710, NG-310, parked on the ramp.
 D. Kasulka.